Airdrome Sopwith Pup

-The Airdrome Sopwith Pup is an American amateur-built aircraft, designed and produced by Airdrome Aeroplanes, of Holden, Missouri.
-The aircraft is supplied as a kit for amateur construction.
+The Airdrome Sopwith Pup is an American amateur-built aircraft, designed and produced by Airdrome Aeroplanes in Holden, Missouri.
+It is supplied as a kit for amateur construction.

 The aircraft is a full-scale replica of the First World War British Sopwith Pup fighter.
 The replica is built from modern materials and powered by modern engines.

 Design and development

 The Airdrome Sopwith Pup features a strut-braced biplane layout, a single-seat open cockpit, fixed conventional landing gear and a single engine in tractor configuration.

 The aircraft fuselage is made from metal tubing, covered in doped aircraft fabric.
 The Airdrome Sopwith Pup has a wingspan of 27 ft and a wing area of 205 sqft.
 It can be equipped with engines ranging from 110 to 150 hp.
 The standard engine used is the 110 hp four stroke Rotec R2800 radial engine.
 Building time from the factory-supplied kit is estimated at 450 hours by the manufacturer.